4 Great Methods On How to Make Wooden Stairs Less Slippery

 First, it will not remain forever.
 After some years, the anti-slip components of the finish will break down and you will require to reapply a fresh layer.

 Furthermore, it does not present as much traction as carpeting or anti-slip glue stair treads.
-The layer is expected to decrease the slipperiness of the flooring, though the tiny bits in the finish do not equal the friction that a layer of carpet or specifically created adhesive stair treads make.
+The layer is expected to decrease the slipperiness of the hardwood floor, though the tiny bits in the finish do not equal the friction that a layer of carpet or specifically created adhesive stair treads make.

 Plan 4: Ensure Your Stairs Are On Regulations